Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-governance.md

 #### Voluntary Locking

-AXIASolar utilizes an idea called `Voluntary Locking` that allows token holders to increase their voting power by declaring how long they are willing to lock-up their DOTs, hence, the maximum number of votes for each token holder will be calculated by the following formula:
+AXIASolar utilizes an idea called `Voluntary Locking` that allows token holders to increase their voting power by declaring how long they are willing to lock-up their SOLARs, hence, the maximum number of votes for each token holder will be calculated by the following formula:

 ```
 Max votes = tokens * vote_multiplier